 Choose the appropriate devices or groups, then click Save.

-Your Custom CSP configurations will then be automatically applied by Swif.
+Your Custom CSP configurations will be automatically applied by Swif.

 Troubleshooting Common Issues

-405 Errors: Occur if the CSP setting does not support the operation you attempted (e.g., replacing non-replaceable configurations).
+405 Errors: Occur if the CSP setting doesn't support your chosen operation.

 Need Further Assistance?